Rapid-Application-Development-JS/Gesture/README.md

 ```

 ####longtap
-A `longtap` gesture happens when a user touches down with one finger and holds it during 300ms or more without moving.
+A `longtap` gesture happens when the user touches down with one finger and holds it during 300ms or more without moving.
 The event is fired upon lifting the finger.

 ```javascript
 $div.addEventListener(gesture.GESTURE_EVENTS.longtap, function (event) {